 On the other hand there is this emptiness.
 This heartbreak.
 I have placed the center of my being into parenting for so many years.
 Now they are growing up, becoming independent and doing their own fun and exciting things.
 It is strange to be grieving when nothing bad has happened.
 In fact, it’s all good.
 Just the other day I was sitting in a shopping mall doing a bit of people watching when I noticed a pregnant woman with an energetic toddler by her side.
 This was me just a few years ago.
 Mother hen with her brood.
 Where did the years go?
 What is this water coming out of my eyes?
 Where is the paper tissue?
 What is wrong with me?
 Great!
 I’ve become the sad pathetic woman who tears up in a shopping mall.
 I have to put a stop to this before it gets any worse.
 I am searching for a gesture.
 A type of ceremony to reclaim my life.
 I am not sure what.
 It doesn’t have to be big or public.
 Small and private is totally fine.
 But I need to invent something.
 People have a wedding ceremony when they announce to the world that they will share their life together.
 I need something to declare to the world and to myself I am now living live for myself.
 Selfishly.
 With full self possession.
 No more mopping around.
 If you have a suggestion for a suitable gesture please leave it in the comment section.

 My friend Huda sent me this picture of her meeting with the Pope.
 Apparently he didn’t just like my novel, he loved it.
+So my dream of Pope is a total reality.
 Now how did he receive a copy of a novel that’s not even done? ….
 Well!
 I think the man has connections with the higher up place.